The Company’s corporate governance information and documents.

 It is healthy for membership of the board to be periodically refreshed.
 Succession planning is a vital task for boards.
 No member of the board should become indispensable.

-There is a performance evaluation undertaken of all Directors being proposed for re-election to ensure their performance continues to be effective and in the case of Non-Executive Directors that their continuing independence and time commitment to the role is demonstrated.
+There is a performance evaluation undertaken of all Directors being proposed for re-election to ensure their performance continues to be effective and in the case of Non-Executive Directors that their continuing independence and time commitment to the role are demonstrated.

 Promote a corporate culture that is based on ethical values and behaviours